-Students pursuing an AASN degree that leads to nursing licensure complete one semester of prerequisite courses, then apply for admission to the major.
+Students pursing an AASN degree that leads to nursing licensure complete one semester of prerequisite courses, then apply for admission to the major.
 Students take courses on Main Campus and Health Science Campus.
 Completion of 71 semester credits and successful completion of a nursing competency exam are required for graduation.
-The AASN will graduate its last class in May 2011.
-No new students are admitted into the AASN program.